Regulations for The Bachelor of Veterinary Science - BVSc

 Completion requirements

-15. A candidate’s programme of study may not exceed 8 years from the date of first enrolment in the professional phase of the Bachelor of Veterinary Science, unless a specified time of suspension or extension has been approved by the Pro Vice-Chancellor (or delegate).
+15. A candidate’s programme of study may not exceed 8 years from the date of first enrolment in the Professional Phase of the Bachelor of Veterinary Science, unless a specified time of suspension or extension has been approved by the Pro Vice-Chancellor (or delegate).
 Extensions granted will appear on the candidate’s academic record.

 16. Candidates may be graduated when they meet the Qualification and Academic requirements within the prescribed timeframes; candidates who do not meet the requirements for graduation may, subject to the approval of Pro Vice-Chancellor (or delegate), be awarded an exit qualification should they meet the relevant qualification requirements.